Colson Montgomery

-Colson Kade Montgomery (born February 27, 2002) is an American professional baseball shortstop in the Chicago White Sox organization.
+Colson Kade Montgomery (born February 27, 2002) is an American professional baseball shortstop for the Chicago White Sox of Major League Baseball (MLB).

 Amateur career

 Montgomery was raised in Holland, Indiana, and attended Southridge High School in Huntingburg, Indiana, where he played football, basketball, and baseball.
-He began his high school career being recruited mainly for basketball by schools such as Purdue University and the University of Louisville before shifting his focus to baseball.
+He also played AAU basketball for Pocket City Basketball, a youth basketball program based in Evansville, Indiana.
+Montgomery began his high school career being recruited mainly for basketball by schools such as Purdue University and the University of Louisville before shifting his focus to baseball.
 In 2018, his freshman year, he hit .387 with 33 RBIs.
 As a sophomore, he averaged 21.1 points per game on the basketball court.
 He is the all-time leading scorer in Southridge basketball history with 1,966 career points.

 As a junior, Montgomery committed to play college baseball at Indiana University.
 He also would have been a preferred walk-on for the Indiana Hoosiers men's basketball team.
 In 2021, his senior baseball season, he batted .333 with seven home runs, 23 RBIs, and 24 stolen bases, and led Southridge to their first ever IHSAA state championship.
 Following the end of the season, he traveled to Cary, North Carolina, where he participated in MLB's first ever Draft Combine.